jellyfin/jellyfin.org/docs/general/server/media/_video-metadata-providers.md

 ### Metadata providers

-Jellyfin fetches information about the media automatically from external metadata providers.
+Jellyfin fetches information about the media automatically from external metadata providers for most types of content.
+Movies and shows can be named with a metadata provider ID to improve matching.
 Movies and shows can be named with a metadata provider ID to improve matching.

 ```txt